 Don't let their cute faces fool you; rabbits can do a lot of damage to your garden when your back is turned.
-They love to munch on flowers, clover, peas, lettuce, beans, and fallen tree bark.
+It only takes a couple to completely decimate a vegetable garden or flower bed.

 How to Identify Rabbits in your Garden

-Rabbits leave clean–cut damage.
+Rabbits are voracious eaters and leave clean–cut damage.
 Check the leaves and stems of your plants for cleanly cut damage; insects and other pests usually leave jagged edges on damaged plants.

 These low mowers graze close to the ground and sniff out the first tender young shoots and crop them short.
+They love to munch on flowers, clover, peas, lettuce, beans, and more.
 Once your plants have passed the seedling stage, they are usually safe from rabbit damage.

 How to Get Rid of Rabbits

-- The most effective way of keeping out rabbits is fencing.
-A 3/4–inch wire mesh fence should work; bury it 8 to 12 inches deep and it needs to be only about 30 inches high.
+Do not rely on repellants alone.
+The most effective way of keeping out rabbits is chicken wire fencing.
+A ¾–inch wire mesh fence should work; bury it 8 to 12 inches deep and it needs to be only about 30 inches high.